What is privatization?

 Although private contractors nearly always promise cost savings, these savings are often illusory.
 Bids often do not take into account all the costs involved, and contractors may "low-ball" initial bids to win a contract, with costs rising significantly as time goes on.
 And there is more to the work of ESP than just costs, and much more at stake when jobs are contracted out - the quality of education and even the safety of our children can be at risk!
 Private contractors may bring in strangers from outside the community with no connection to the students and families they serve, and cost-cutting can threaten student and employee health and safety.

 More than 77% of ESPs live within their school district.
-On average, they have been employed more than 12 years.
+On average, they have been employed for more than 12 years.
 82% plan to stay in their profession, and 67% plan to stay with their current jobs until they retire.
 61% give money out of their own pockets to help students with things such as classroom materials, field trips, and class projects.
 ESPs know the students and their families, and are committed to their communities.
 They are essential members of a unified education workforce that educates the whole child.

 In short, you can't get the same for less.
 Privatization = a cut in services for the school, a cut in benefits and wages for employees, and a risk to safety for students and families.